How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Autonomous therapy delivery reduces the need for constant supervision

-- Automated progress tracking lightens the documentation load and streamlines workflow
+- Automated progress tracking streamlines workflow

 - Data-driven insights support informed and efficient clinical decision making

-These efficiencies are crucial for scaling rehabilitation services to meet the growing need while maintaining quality of care.
+These efficiencies are crucial for scaling rehabilitation services to meet the growing need while maintaining the quality of care.

 Better Patient Engagement and Adherence